gheorghina/gheorghina.github.io/_posts/2019-12-30-from-c#-to-elixir.markdown

     For the ability to implement a self healing system, which supervises and fixes itself, which is continuously running with very low to none maintenance a revolutionary way of thinking was required.
 And it was: [Joe Armstrong's thesis](http://erlang.org/download/armstrong_thesis_2003.pdf)

-    Elixir runs on Erlang OTP actor model [The actor model](https://www.brianstorti.com/the-actor-model/) and takes advantage of every aspect of the OTP.
+    Elixir runs on Erlang OTP [actor model](https://www.brianstorti.com/the-actor-model/) and takes advantage of every aspect of the OTP.

  - The immutability nature of Elixir